kirbyjp/black-box-oracle/README.md

 The materials herein—including diagrams, specifications, and provisional patent excerpts—are published to establish public domain knowledge and prevent monopolistic patenting.
 All rights are reserved.

+While not open-source, this work is intended as a foundation for principled collaboration across technical, legal, and regulatory domains.
+Stakeholders committed to auditability, user agency, and responsible deployment are invited to engage via [GitHub Discussions](#) or by opening an issue tagged `coalition-inquiry`.

 No permission is granted to reproduce, modify, distribute, or incorporate this work into derivative projects or patent filings without explicit written consent from the author.

 **Author**: John Kirby